Sneak Peek at Empty Bowls Art

 The 16th annual Empty Bowls event is right around the corner!
 Each year, local artists and restaurants provide amazing art and food that make the event one to remember.
 The event takes place on Wednesday, March 7, 2018 at the Will Rogers Memorial Center in Fort Worth.

 We interviewed three local artists involved in this year’s Empty Bowls.
-Take a sneak peek at some of the art you’ll see at the event in the video below.

 With every ticket purchase, you’ll be able to take home a handmade bowl.
 You can choose from ceramic bowls along with bowls made of wood, glass, metal, fabric and even paper.